M. P. Woodward

 Michael Patrick Woodward, also known as M. P. Woodward, is an American novelist.
-He is known for the Jack Ryan Jr. novels, which are part of the Ryanverse featuring characters created by Tom Clancy, as well as his own Handler series of espionage novels.
+He is known for his espionage thriller series The Handler and for continuing the Jack Ryan Jr. series in Tom Clancy's Ryanverse.

 Early life and career

-Woodward worked as a naval intelligence officer with the United States Indo-Pacific Command, where he wrote scenarios for wargame exercises.
-He later worked for Amazon Prime Video as head of its international distribution marketing department.
+Woodward was a naval intelligence officer with the United States Indo-Pacific Command, where he wrote scenarios for military wargame exercises and worked alongside multiple branches of the U.S. military, intelligence agencies, and allied commands.
+After leaving the military, he held executive roles at Amazon Prime Video.

-Woodward published his debut novel, The Handler, in 2022.
-It was inspired by his experiences in the intelligence community.
+Writing career

+The Handler series

+Woodward made his fiction debut with The Handler (2022), an espionage thriller inspired by his military and intelligence experience.
+The novel introduced a former CIA operative forced to return to the field under the guidance of his ex-wife.
 It was followed by Dead Drop (2023).

+Tom Clancy's Ryanverse

-Woodward took over from Don Bentley as the writer of the Jack Ryan Jr. series of novels, which is set in Tom Clancy's Ryanverse.
-His debut, Tom Clancy: Shadow State, was released in 2024.
-It was followed by Tom Clancy: Line of Demarcation and Tom Clancy: Terminal Velocity (both 2025).
-Woodward is slated to take over from Ward Larsen as the writer of the Jack Ryan novels in 2026, with Jack Stewart replacing him as author of the Jack Junior novels.
+Woodward took over the Jack Ryan Jr. series, which is part of Tom Clancy's Ryanverse, from Don Bentley.
+His first novel in the series, Tom Clancy: Shadow State was released in 2024, followed by Tom Clancy: Line of Demarcation and Tom Clancy: Terminal Velocity, both released in 2025.
+They have all debuted on the New York Times bestseller list.

+Woodward is also slated to take over the Jack Ryan series from Ward Larsen in 2026.

+Other works

-In 2025, Woodward released a war novel titled Red Tide, about a fictional war between the U.S. and China over Taiwan, which has drawn comparisons to Clancy's novel Red Storm Rising (1986).
+In 2025, Woodward released Red Tide, a techno-thriller depicting a near-future conflict between the United States and China over Taiwan, drawing comparisons to Clancy's 1986 novel Red Storm Rising.
+He also co-wrote the political thriller novel The Fourth Option with Jack Carr, which was released in 2026.